Transferring and releasing freshwater species

 - what species you are likely to move

-- the number of individuals you are likely to move
+- how many of the species you are likely to move

-- whether the capture and release sites are in the same waterbody, catchment, or floodplain, or whether they are connected
+- whether the capture and release sites are connected or in the same waterbody, catchment or floodplain

 - any assessment of pest and disease risk and what measures are in place to reduce this risk